 Be thoughtful.
 Choose the design that matches your blog’s theme.
 Keep the same color template, fonts, and layout throughout your website to give a ‘brandish’ look.

 Market yourself even if you’re shy because no one minds it.
 Everybody understands you’re devoting a lot of time to the blog, adding free value, and you’ve got to make a living for yourself, too.
-So, offer them your services.
+So, offer them your services at your about me page.
 Ask them to hop on a business call with you in your CTAs.

 If you’re good at something, show it.
 In today’s examples, you’ll see Joey, a designer, showcasing his talent on his about page.
 It’s important to attract new business leads and make a sustainable income.

 So, if you’re a writer, show your inner Hemingway on your about page.
 If you’re a developer, show it by building an iconic page.
 If you’re a video editor, show your best one on the about page.
-And…you get the point.
+And…you get the point, just like the about page examples we went through show.

 On the about me page, mention your recent or useful blog posts and interlink them.
 But, only if it comes out naturally.
 That will help readers find what they might be interested in.
 Plus, it will build a good website structure, which Google loves.

 If you lie about your credentials or about anything, you’ll eventually end up exposed.
 You’ll lose trust in your audience’s eyes.
 And trust is one of the most nerve-racking things to build in today’s busy feeds.
-So, only tell your truth.
+So, only tell your truth, as the best about page examples do.
 But in an interesting way.

 Don’t ramble on for 18 pages front and back (guess what I did there?).
 Make it short, clear, and sweet.
 And, it’s okay, if it’s a little more than that, but it should add value and it should be exciting.
 Otherwise, there’s no point in doing that.